GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/flat.rst

 Model and remove the light
 --------------------------
-Now we use the light in those gaps to create a 2-D surface of the scattered light present in the image.
+Now we use the light in those gaps to create a 2-D surface model of the scattered light present in the image.
 The ``xorder`` and ``yorder`` parameters are the values that might have to be changed.
-For one, the number of orders must be either one (to be applied to all extensions) or match the number of extensions (ie. the number of amps.)
+The number of orders must be either one (to be applied to all extensions) or match the number of extensions (ie. the number of amps.)